nuxt/content/docs/content/en/configuration.md

 }
 ```

-- Use the name of the plugin in `camelCase`
+- Provide options using the name of the plugin in `camelCase`

 ```js{}[nuxt.config.js]
 export default {